The Filipino Scribe (TFS) is managed by Mark Pere Madrona, a multi-awarded writer, blogger, and educator from the Philippines.

-A former instructor for different colleges and universities, he is now teaching senior high school students under Department of Education-Quezon City.
+A former instructor for tertiary institutions, he is now teaching senior high school students for the University of Santo Tomas in Manila.
 He previously worked as an editor in a local academic publishing company.
 His articles have been published in the national and international news outlets including ABS-CBN News, AllVoices.com, Bulatlat, Vera Files, and Yahoo News Philippines.

 Madrona has won numerous national writing competitions as well as recognitions in behalf of TFS over the years.
 Most notable among these are the following: the 2011 best blog award from the Philippine Legislators Committee on Population and Development, the first prize in the Department of Energy and Shell Corporation’s 2012 Energy Youth Leaders essay contest, third prize in a blog competition organized by the Affiliated Network for Social Accountability in East Asia and the Pacific (ANSA-EAP) in 2014, and second prize in the 2017 Metro Manila Film Festival essay writing contest – teachers category.